 Where to Get Your Dose of Skeptic History

 One of my ongoing projects is collecting historical dates of interest to skeptics.
 I post them daily, podcast them, and blog about them.
-There are no less than six different locations you can get them, and all but one of them are online.
-Here’s a rundown of where you can find them.
+There are no less than five different locations you can get them, and four of them are online.
+Here’s a rundown of where they are.
 Click the buttons at left to go to each one.

 Every day at 9:00 AM Eastern U.S. Time (14:00 UTC, or 13:00 during daylight savings) I post a single Skeptic History fact on Twitter that happened on that day.
 It usually contains a link that you can click for more information, and looks roughly like this:

 Oliver Stone's conspiracy theory film "JFK" was released on Dec.
 20, 1991. bit.ly/tC56hF—

 Jan.
 1 2014 update: these tweets are now posted on their own account @SkepticHistory.
 I usually retweet them on my personal account, but that may not always be true, so follow @SkepticHistory to get them.